linuxdeepin/deepin-manual/manual/deepin-repair/en_US/index.md

 ### Reset login password

-If you forgot account password and cannot login, you can go into Live system or another system (if multiple systems installed) and run **Boot Repair** to reset login password.
+If you forgot account password and cannot login, you can go into Live system and run **Boot Repair** to reset login password.

 1. Click **Password Reset** on the interface.
 2. Click **Reset password**, enter a new password and retype it.